 - listing is for one hand holding serpent hook

-- the last photo shows the plain serpent hook next to the hand holding a serpent hook
+The last photo shows the plain serpent hook next to the hand holding a serpent hook.

-Find more charm hooks and holders here.
+Find more serpent hooks and charm holders here.

 Impressed with history!